-An EHC Plan (formally known as a statement of need) will normally be provided where, after a Statutory Assessment, the LA considers the pupil requires provision beyond what the school can offer.
-However, the school recognises that a request for a Statutory Assessment does not inevitably lead to an EHC Plan.
+An EHC Plan (formally known as a statement of need) will normally be provided where, after an EHCPNA, the LA considers the pupil requires provision beyond what the school can offer.
+However, the school recognises that a request for an assessment does not inevitably lead to an EHC Plan.